Avoiding Nature Deficit Disorder

 Group of PLCers having fun together in the music room

-(See the first post in this series – Common Sense Learning.)
 Education should be shaped around the students, not the other way around.
 When I taught in a public high school, my colleagues and I were often given opportunities to write curriculum for our respective departments for a fee.
-Not only did it seem like the curricula were continually being written … Read More
+Not only did it seem like the curricula were continually being written and rewritten, but this task almost always felt like a … Read More

 Katy BurkeUncategorized